-Therefore, we direct SCE to, in its Final 2021 RPS Plan, correct the inaccuracies between its RNS and cost quantification spreadsheets and provide more details about what is triggering its anticipated increase in RPS costs.
-SCE shall ensure its RNS spreadsheet matches the executed REC sales (in MWh) for 2020 and provide more details about its expected increase in RPS compliance costs in its final RPS plan.
+2020 and provide more details about its expected increase in RPS compliance costs in its final RPS plan.
 Further, SCE's final 2021 RPS Plan shall provide additional discussion on its internal coordination to address the utility's RPS and IRP requirements comprehensively, including how its mid-term IRP reliability procurement could impact SCE's RPS portfolio.
-SCE's final 2021 RPS Plan shall also include further discussion on whether and how the utility accounted for increased sales associated with transportation electrification and whether or how the state's electrification goals will impact its RPS compliance.
+SCE's final 2021 RPS Plan shall also include further discussion on whether the utility accounted for or plans to account for increased sales associated with medium and heavy-duty transportation electrification and whether or how the state's electrification goals for the medium- and heavy-duty vehicle sectors will impact its RPS compliance.
 Additional requirements related to SCE's portfolio optimization are included in Section 4 above.